agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

    ODC_AUX_INDEX_DRIVER=postgis
    ODC_AUX_DB_URL=postgres://auxuser:secret@backup.domain/aux

-You can request the "aux" environment and it's configuration will be dynamically read from the environment variables, even though it is not mentioned in the configuration file at all.
+You can request the ``aux`` environment and its configuration will be dynamically read from the environment variables, even though the "aux" environment is not mentioned in the configuration file at all.

 Notes:

-1. Environment variables are read when configuration is first read from that environment (i.e. when first connecting to the database.)
+1. Environment variables are read when accessing to a named environment (usually when just before connecting to a database from that environment).

-2. As all configuration options have default values, it is no longer possible to get an error by requesting an environment that does not exist.
-Instead, an all-defaults environment with the requested name will be dynamically created.
-The only exception is when a specific environment is not requested.
-In this case, the ``default`` environment is only used if it is either defined in the active configuration file or has previously been explicitly requested from the same :py:class:`ODCConfig` object.
+2. An all-defaults environment is used when requesting an environment that does not exist.

-3. Although environment variable overrides are bypassed for configured environments by passing in raw configuration, reading from environment variables to dynamically create new environments is still supported.
+3. Environment variable overrides are not read for environment included in `raw configuration`_.

+4. Environment variables are read to create `dynamic environments`_, even when `raw configuration`_ is passed in.

 4b.
 Environment Variable Overrides and Environment Aliases
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To avoid troublesome and unpredictable corner cases, aliases can only be defined in raw configuration or in config files - they cannot be defined through environment variables.
+Aliases can only be defined in raw configuration or in config files - they cannot be defined through environment variables.

 i.e. defining ``ODC_ENV2_ALIAS=env1`` does NOT create an ``env2`` alias to the ``env1``